Fannovel16/comfyui_controlnet_aux/README.md

 # Nodes
 Please note that this repo only supports preprocessors making hint images (e.g. stickman, canny edge, etc).
+All preprocessors except Inpaint are packed into `AIO Aux Preprocessor` node.
+This node allow you to quickly get the preprocessor but a preprocessor's own threshold parameters won't be able to set.
+You need to use its node directly to set thresholds.

 ## Line Extractors
 * Binary Lines
 * Canny Edge